-In addition to regular check-ups with your doctor, it is recommended that most people with Pompe disease have comprehensive medical evaluations that allow a variety of specialists to monitor how Pompe disease and treatment are affecting different parts of the body.
+In addition to regular check-ups with your healthcare provider, it is recommended that most people with Pompe disease have comprehensive medical evaluations that allow a variety of specialists to monitor how Pompe disease and treatment are affecting different parts of the body.

 Antibodies are proteins produced naturally by the body to “attack” foreign substances.
 In some patients, the body may react to Lumizyme as a foreign substance and form antibodies.
 There are two types of antibodies that may develop:

-It is important to follow up with your doctor for regular monitoring when you are receiving Lumizyme treatment to find out if antibodies have formed and to follow the level (titers) of these antibodies over time.
+It is important to follow up with your healthcare provider for regular monitoring when you are receiving Lumizyme treatment to find out if antibodies have formed and to follow the level (titers) of these antibodies over time.
 As a general guideline:

-For more information on antibodies and monitoring, see the Full Prescribing Information or talk to your doctor.
+For more information on antibodies and monitoring, see the Full Prescribing Information or talk to your healthcare provider.

 LUMIZYME® (alglucosidase alfa) is an enzyme replacement therapy for patients with Pompe disease (acid α-glucosidase (GAA) deficiency).